 What is Close Reading?

 When a student engages in a close read they are doing the opposite of skimming.
-Close reading entails really delving into the document, usually reading it several times in order to gain deeper understanding each time.
+Close reading entails really delving into the document, usually reading it several times in order to gain a deeper understanding each time.
 Oftentimes each reading will have students looking for a different aspect of the content, from a casual summary to identifying the voice and point of view of the author.

 Many students don’t want to read a document even one time; how are you supposed to get them to read it several times?!
 With imagination, ingenuity and trickery — yup, gotta do whatever it takes!
 Make it look fun and they’ll never know they’re reading a passage again and again.

 1. Choice Boards